 How much disk space do you need?

-A person that will create videos need much more disk space than someone that is going to surf the web and check emails.
+A person that will create videos needs much more disk space than someone that is going to surf the web and check emails.
 Be sure that you have sufficient disk space for the files you intend on saving.
-For general usage, 500GB is probably plenty.
-For those wanting to store lots of images and perhaps video, 1 – 2 TB may be sufficient.
-You can always add space if needed either by adding more internal disk space or external drives.
+These days, you probably want a disk capacity of at least 1 TB unless you have a hybrid system (one drive for the operating system and the other for your files).

 What audio capabilities do you want/need?

-Perhaps you plan to listen to music from your computer through a high quality sound system.
+Perhaps you plan to listen to music from your computer through a high-quality sound system.
 The best quality of sound will require a good sound card that has the proper connections for a high-quality sound system (e.g., a 7.1 surround sound system).
+Shop around and consider the location of speakers and the subwoofer.
+Consider your real needs.

 - Operating system – Windows, Mac, Linux

 - Disk Capacity measured in Gigabytes (GB) or Terabytes (TB).
 This is the amount of mass storage the system will have.
-A typical system today will have at least 500GB and typically 1 TB of disk space.
+A typical system today will have at least 500GB – 1 TB of disk space.

-- An option for mass storage is to use an SSD instead of a HDD.
+- An option for mass storage is to use an SSD instead of an HDD.
 SSD stands for Solid State Drives and is a storage system similar to what is used in tablets.
 An HDD (Hard Disk Drive) uses spinning magnetizable platters to store information.
-These are mechanical systems whereas SSDs are all electronic, i.e., no moving parts and are therefore perform much better than the mechanical HDDs.
+These are mechanical systems whereas SSDs are all electronic, i.e., no moving parts, and therefore perform much better than mechanical HDDs.

 - Processor and speed – The type of processor (Intel or AMD) and the clock speed of the processor measured in GHz.
 Even though the processor clock speed is a basic measure of the speed of the system, it is not the only determining factor of a computer’s performance.
 A computer with a faster processor than another may not be faster.
 One should consider the amount of memory and the disk drive system when considering performance.
 We’ll talk more about disk drives shortly.